What type of campsite is Crosthwaite?

 No. Flying devices or similar on site are not allowed

-What type of security is there on Site?
+What type of security is there on the campsite?

-The Camp Does not operate a formal Security system on site.
+The Camp does not operate a formal security system.

-Our site has standard farmer’s fences and gates.
-We do daily HSE inspections, as agreed with Keswick Ministries.
+Our campsite has standard farmer’s fences and gates.
+We carry out twice daily health and safety inspections, as agreed with Keswick Ministries.

 We have a very friendly arrangement with the local community police officer who visits the site during the convention.

 Fire buckets are provided.

 We issue all campers with wristbands on arrival, which we request are worn at all times to enable us to identify legitimate campers on the site.